trustfarm-dev/rocksdb-v5.13.x-win64-buildrelease/README.md

 Giggs on googling and many other resources helps to build this release.

 Final output's included this repository.
+JNI (Java) Interface option doesn't used.

 All library and executables built on MSVS 2017 v141 build toolkit. regardless of directory names.